joergdietrich/daltonize/README.md

 * Protanopia: red weakness
 * Tritanopia: blue weakness (extremely rare)

-Daltonize can also adjust the color palette of an input image such that a color blind person can perceive the full information content.
+Daltonize can also adjust the color palette of an input image or matplotlib figure such that a color blind person can perceive the full information content.
 It can be used as a command line tool to convert pixel images but also as a Python module.
 If used as the latter, it provides an API